science-girl/WeatherApp/README.md

 ## Acknowledgments

-* Thanks to Paul Lam for leading this meetup!
+* Thanks to Paul Lam for leading this meetup (and the awesome css)!